wojnarw/React-Task-Planner-app/README.md

 Live version on free hosting: https://woj.heliohost.org/

-Application written in Javascript with React, which lets you create and manage tasks and its operations.
-You can set time needed for completing operation.
-You can also mark task as done.
+The application is written in Javascript with React.js framework and lets you create and manage tasks and its operations.
+You can set time needed for completing an operation.
+You can also mark tasks as done.
-It uses CodersLab REST API server for storing data.
+It uses CodersLab API for storing data.
 To work, you need to request API key here: https://todo-api.coderslab.pl/apikey/create and paste it in `constants.js` file.
 Example usage below.